 The grounds of the Gallery provide an ideal setting for sculptures by Tony Cragg, Barbara Hepworth, Henry Moore and Rachel Whiteread, among others.
 The lawn at the front of the building was landscaped to a design by Charles Jencks to create Landform Ueda, which comprises a stepped, serpentine-shaped mound complemented by crescent-shaped pools of water.
 A combination of artwork, garden and social space, the landform was inspired by chaos theory and shapes found in nature.
 It won the Gulbenkian Prize for Museum of the Year in 2004.

 Modern Two was originally built as the Dean Orphan Hospital in 1833 by Thomas Hamilton.
 In 1999 it was converted into a Gallery by Terry Farrell and Partners in order to show the Gallery of Modern Art’s extensive collection of Dada and Surrealist art and work by the sculptor Eduardo Paolozzi.

-Paolozzi’s monumental sculpture Vulcan was commissioned especially for the Gallery’s Great Hall, and installed in this room’s ceiling are panels by Paolozzi which were originally commissioned for Cleish Castle in Perth and Kinross.
+His monumental sculpture Vulcan was commissioned for the Gallery’s Great Hall, and panels made by him, originally commissioned for Cleish Castle in Perth and Kinrossare, are installed in this room’s ceiling.
 Amongst the artworks in the grounds of the Gallery are pieces by Bourdelle, Rickey, Hamilton Finlay, Long and Opie.